Winstar-git/DumbChat/How to Run the Program.md

 ## 1. Clone the Repository

-First, clone this repository to your local machine using Git:
+First, create a file directory where you want to clone this repository to your local machine using Git:

 ---bash
+cd Documents

+mkdir Github

 git clone https://github.com/Winstar-git/DumbChat.git